JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Experimental Settings

-We used two evaluation metrics proposed in KoBBQ ~\cite{jin2023kobbq}: accuracy and diff-bias score.
-In KoBBQ, the diff-bias score in ambiguous contexts ($\text{Diff-bias}_{a}$) and disambiguated contexts ($\text{Diff-bias}_{d}$) is defined by the following formulas:
+As the evaluation metrics of bias benchmarks for QA, previous studies suggested two ways to calculate bias scores: the BBQ~\cite{parrish-etal-2022-bbq} version and the KoBBQ~\cite{jin2023kobbq} version.
+We use two evaluation metrics proposed in KoBBQ: accuracy and diff-bias score.
+The diff-bias score is a metric used to measure the direction and extent of harmful bias in incorrect predictions.
+Diff-bias scores in ambiguous contexts ($\text{Diff-bias}_{a}$) and disambiguated contexts ($\text{Diff-bias}_{d}$) are defined as follows:

-Here, $n$ denotes the total number of questions (or answers).
-Subscripts $a$ and $d$ represent ambiguous and disambiguated contexts, respectively.
-Lowercase subscripts $b$ and $cb$ represent biased and counter-biased contexts in disambiguated contexts, while uppercase subscripts $B$ and $CB$ represent biased and counter-biased answers.
-For instance, $n_{dcbCB}$ in Equation 2 means the total number of counter-biased answers in disambiguated counter-biased contexts.
+where $n$ is the total number of questions.
+Lowercase subscripts $b$ and $cb$ represent biased and counter-biased contexts in disambiguated contexts, while uppercase subscripts $B$ and $CB$ indicate biased and counter-biased answers.
+For instance, in Eq.~(2), $n_{dcbCB}$ represents the total number of counter-biased answers ($CB$) in disambiguated counter-biased contexts ($dcb$). \final{Following the above definition, we can say that a model with a larger diff-bias score tends to generate more biased answers for ambiguous contexts.
+For disambiguated contexts, a larger diff-bias score indicates that a model is more accurate when the given question is written in biased contexts, suggesting that a model contains inherent social biases.} We also evaluated the results using evaluation metrics proposed in BBQ (see Appendix~\ref{section:bbqresult}).